todar/VBA-Userform-EventListener/README.md

 'EXAMPLE SHOWING A BASIC WAY OF DOING A HOVER EFFECT Private Sub Emitter_EmittedEvent(Control As Object, ByVal EventName As String, ByRef EventValue As Variant)

-    'display name of control that was clicked
-    If EventName = "Click" Then
-        msgbox Control.Name
+    'Select statements are really handing working with these events Select Case True

         'Change color when mouseover, for a fun hover effect :)
-    ElseIf EventName = "MouseOver" And TypeName(Control) = "CommandButton" Then
+        Case EventName = "MouseOver" And TypeName(Control) = "CommandButton"
-        Control.Backcolor = 9029664
+            Control.BackColor = 9029664

         'Don't forget to change it back!
-    ElseIf EventName = "MouseOut" And TypeName(Control) = "CommandButton" Then
+        Case EventName = "MouseOut" And TypeName(Control) = "CommandButton"
-         Control.Backcolor = 8435998
+            Control.BackColor = 8435998

-    End If
+    End Select

 End Sub
 ```